yext/answers-search-ui/README.md

   onLoaded: function () {},
   // Optional, configuration for the map's behavior when a query returns no results
   noResults: {
-    // Optional, whether to display all results in the vertical when no results are found.
-Defaults to false, in which case only the no results card will be shown.
+    // Optional, whether to display map pins for all possible results when no results are found.
+Defaults to false.
-    displayAllResults: true
+    displayAllResults: false,
+    // Optional, whether to display the map when no results are found, taking priority over showEmptyMap.
+If displayAllResults is false, this will be an empty map.
+Defaults to false.
+    visible: false
   },
   // Optional, the custom configuration override to use for the map markers, function
   pin: function () {